matthew-brett/delocate/README.rst

 * ``delocate-path`` -- copy libraries a tree depends on into the tree and relink
 * ``delocate-wheel`` -- rewrite wheel having copied and relinked library dependencies into the wheel tree.
+* ``delocate-fuse`` -- combine two wheels with different architectures into one wheel with dual architecture binaries.

 `Auditwheel <https://github.com/pypa/auditwheel>`_ is a similar tool for Linux.
 Auditwheel started life as a partial fork of Delocate.